DTX401

 Disease: GSDIa

-Disease Mechanism: Inability to maintain normal glucose levels
+Disease Mechanism: Inability to regulate blood sugar (glucose)

 Symptoms: Severe hypoglycemia, seizures, hepatomegaly, growth problems